mariodivece/mariodivece.github.io/_posts/2018-03-11-using-lirc-on-the-pi.md

 ### 2. Load the module at boot time

 Pick an input and an output pin for the LIRC module to use.
-Refer to the Pins here.
-The Name column has the pin number the module arguments refer to.
+The pin number is the [Broadcom BCM pin number](https://github.com/unosquare/raspberryio#using-the-gpio-pins).
-In my case I have chosen GPIO.22 as output and GPIO.23 as input; see the file contents below.
+In my case I have chosen 22 as output and 23 as input; see the file contents below.

 Edit the Modules File:
 ```sudo nano /etc/modules```